Greenest-Guy/CMU-Africa-picoMini-Writeup/README.md

 1. Download ```file```
 2. Use xxd to inspect the hexdump of the file.
 3. Compare the first 16 bytes of the corrupted file to a working jpg.
-4. Save the xxd into a hexdump file opening it in a text editor.
+4. Save the xxd into a hexdump file, opening it in a text editor.
-5. Repair the file by changing the first nibble (4-bits), to ```ffd8``` which is part of the file signature (header) of a jpg file.
+5. Repair the file by changing the first nibble (4 bits) to ```ffd8``` which is part of the file signature (header) of a jpg file.
 6. Save the file and change it to a ```.jpg```.

 **Code / Commands / Images**